You’re almost home on a balmy summer evening and hit the button on the garage door opener as you approach the driveway.

 A job well done

 “The importance of the work is reduction of risk to the public.
 Our professional staff in Bridgeport serves other communities and makes an impact throughout America.
-I am very proud of the innovation that folks like Matt and his team have developed,” says Dennis Miller, the Office Lead in Bridgeport and a CEC vice president.
+I am very proud of the innovation that folks like Matt and his team have developed,” says Dennis Miller, a CEC vice president.

 “We provide hi-res inspections and LiDAR assessments of conductors, poles, insulators, vegetation, ground, and buildings,” Bainbridge says.
 “We find and identify the encroachments … the vegetation and the structures that are too close to the lines.”